isaacault/digital-garden/_notes/walks/no_car/lairig_ghru.md

 getting home earlier is always an option.
 I chose the late train so I can have time to enjoy the walk and maybe add some spontaneous munros, or maybe get some Sunday dinner at the [Old Bridge Inn](https://www.oldbridgeinn.co.uk/).

+## Update: Afterwards

+This all went very smoothly!
+Our bus leaving Union Square in Aberdeen was about 30min late, but since it's the same bus all the way to Braemar this had little impact on the remainder of the journey.

+In Braemar, there was a Co-op which we used for trail snacks, but sadly we caught them on the last day before permanent closure.
+There is also a blue Scottish Water Top Up Tap in the village center, so no need to worry about filling up with the Premier Inn water (also this water tasted much better).

+The weekend we went was the first warm and sunny weekend of the year, so the trails and the Corrour Bothy were busy.
+Extra busy at the bothy.
+We planned to wild camp anyways, but fair warning this route doesn't involve many obvious camp spots between Luibeg Burn - I guess that's all part of the fun though.
+Along the River Dee there were a few bends that had small beaches for one or two tents, which gave us a great place and a great sleep, but aside from those there were few appealing options.

+As expected, the Old Bridge Inn food was very welcomed.

+I definitely recommend this route!
+Thoroughly enjoyed.